 On this hike, you get to summit Mount Shasta, a volcano with a glacier and ski lift on it… This grueling hike gains 7,900 feet, so it is not for the faint-hearted.

 It’s the least technical route to the summit of Mt Shasta, but it is still dangerous and deaths have occurred.
-You want to be an experienced hiker before tackling Shasta.
+This isn’t for beginner hikers: you still want to have some technical experience before tackling Shasta.

 Register at the Mt Shasta ranger station and grab your permits as well as human waste bags to pack out of the mountain.
 This route begins at the Clear Creek Trailhead (elevation 6390 ft).
 After a few hours, you’ll reach Mud Creek Falls and then eventually reach the source of Clear Creek at Clear Creek Meadow (8,500 feet).

 Some people make this a long day hike and turn around, but this is an excellent camping area and the way we recommend tackling this hike.